benjpac/playwright_playground/README.md

 ### dynamic-table.spec.ts

 Messed with playwright vscode extension and 'record new' feature.
 Very cool!
 Because it is a dynamically sized table, the toMatchAriaSnapshot assertion fails due to mismatched size when recording.

+### verify-account.spec.ts

+More playright vscode extension fun.
+Test explorer gives great control on running tests in various modes (run, debug, and continuous which I have not tested yet)